couchbaselabs/cbgb/README.md

 Integrated profiling
 --------------------

-A REST API to capture process CPU profiling information for N seconds is supported.
+A REST API to capture CPU profiling information for N seconds is supported.
+Another REST API to catpure memory profiling info is supported.
+These can be used as input to the pprof tool.

 Relatively small codebase
 -------------------------

-2012/02/16 - ~3.5K lines of go code, not including unit test code or library dependencies.
+2012/02/19 - ~3.7K lines of go code, not including unit test code or library dependencies.

 Similar features